2019 Liberation Seder held in Friends House, Toronto

 Our Guest Speaker

-We are pleased to annouce that the Jewish Liberation Theology Institute's very own Rabbi Lucia Pizarro is back to lead this year's Seder in Toronto.
+We are pleased to announce that the Jewish Liberation Theology Institute's very own Rabbi Lucia Pizarro and Kohenet in training SandraLaya Ruch will co-lead this year's Seder in Toronto.

 About Rabbi Lucia Pizarro